 Erected by Maryland Department of Natural Resources, Chesapeake Bay Gateways Network.

 Location.
 39° 13.34′ N, 76° 42.708′ W. Marker is near Relay, Maryland, in Baltimore County.
 Marker can be reached from the intersection of Washington Boulevard (U.S. 1) and South Street.
-Touch for map.
-Marker is within the Patapsco Valley State Park - Avalon area, just in front of the park gate building.
-Entrance to PVSP is about 300 feet north of the US 1 - South Street intersection.
+Marker is within Touch for map.
 Marker is in this post office area: Halethorpe MD 21227, United States of America.
+Touch for directions.

 More about this marker.
 The marker is about 400 feet east of where the Viaduct Hotel actually stood, but can only be reach by foot from the park roadway.
 Alternative path to the site avoiding the climb up to track level is outside of the park via Railroad and Viaduct avenues in Relay, Maryland.
 There is a missing "Site of..." marker where the station hotel actually stood, but only the marker base remains today.

 Regarding A Rural Vacation Spot.
 The station and hotel were also known as the Relay Station and Hotel.